Hop Into Eggciting Learning Opportunities | Flat 25% OFF | Code: EASTER

 In the world of Blockchain, cost is a critical factor.
 In the Mainnet, every operation comes with a price, as tokens hold tangible value.
 From transfers of value to staking rewards and smart contract deployments, each move requires real cryptocurrency.

-In contrast, the Testnet operates with tokens that hold no monetary value.
-Here, experimentation comes free of charge, making it an ideal space for developers to refine their skills and innovations without the cost concerns of the Mainnet.
+In contrast, the Testnet operates with tokens that have no monetary value.
+Here, experimentation is free of charge, making it ideal for developers to refine their skills and innovations without the cost concerns of the Mainnet.

 Network ID and Genesis Blocks